Jerry-the-Unicorn/A2-Proper-Pinning/README.md

-# Proper Pinning — A2 SFIC
+# Proper Pinning for an A2 SFIC

 Fast, no-nonsense A2 SFIC pinning calculator.
 Enter **Master** → **Change** → **Control**, then get exact **B / M / D / T** pin stacks for 6- or 7-pin cores.